ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchKVMguest.md

       ```

-Don't be ashamed of your shell.
 Garrett uses `bash` 5.x on his Mac.
 Barry uses `zsh` - `zsh` being the default shell on newer versions of MacOS.

-We will show two commands to add the environment variable to your shell startup script, one for `bash` and one for `zsh`.
+Thus, we will show two commands to add the environment variable to your shell startup script, one for `bash` and one for `zsh`.
 If you are using a different shell, we trust you'll be able to figure out the equivalent command.

 !!!
 Warning "The Copy Button is Your Friend!"